 - Witness testimony: Colleagues, allied professionals and service users may be able to provide testimony of your performance.
-Your assessor will help you to identify the appropriate use of witnesses. - Confidential records: These may be used as evidence but must not be placed in your portfolio, they must remain in their usual location and be referred to in the assessment records eg. Case records, Court reports. - Work products: These are non-confidential records made, or contributed to, by you for this unit it is likely that any relevant work product will be of a confidential nature.
+Your assessor will help you to identify the appropriate use of witnesses. - Confidential records: These may be used as evidence but must not be placed in your portfolio, they must remain in their usual location and be referred to in the assessment records e.g. staff supervision notes. - Work products: These are non-confidential records made, or contributed to, by you e.g. minutes of meetings, policies.

 - Questioning/professional discussion: Questions may be oral or written.
 In each case the question and your answer will need to be recorded.
 Professional discussion should be in the form of a structured review of your practice with the outcomes captured by means of audiotape or a written summary.
-These are particularly useful to provide evidence that you know and understand principles which support practice, policies, procedures and legislation, and that you can critically evaluate their application. - Original certificates: Certificates of training, qualifications and records of attendance must be authentic, current and valid eg. Diversity training.
-Your assessor will also want to check the content of such training so that this can be matched to the standards and that you have retained and can apply learning to practice. - Case studies, projects, assignments and candidate/reflective accounts of your work: These methods are most appropriately used to cover those aspects of the knowledge requirements which have not been evidenced through observation eg. the benefits of diversity and the promotion of equality.
-Assignments could include academic assignments or for this unit development material such as Valuing Diversity.
-Occasionally, because an event happens rarely or may be difficult to observe, you may be able to use a candidate/ reflective account to provide some of the performance evidence for this unit eg. how you have taken account of how your own behaviour affects individuals and their experience of your organisation's culture and approach.
+These are particularly useful to provide evidence that you know and understand principles which support practice, policies, procedures and legislation, and that you can critically evaluate their application. - Original certificates: Certificates of training, qualifications and records of attendance must be authentic, current and valid e.g. accredited diversity Training.
+Your assessor will also want to check the content of such training so that this can be matched to the standards and that you have retained and can apply learning to practice. - Case studies, projects, assignments and candidate/reflective accounts of your work: These methods are most appropriately used to cover those aspects of the knowledge requirements which have not been evidenced through observation e.g. the effect of organizational culture on groups who are a minority in the workforce and how they may respond as a result.
+Occasionally, because an event happens rarely or may be difficult to observe, you may be able to use a candidate/ reflective account to provide some of the performance evidence for this unit e.g. how you have evaluated the effectiveness of your organisations systems, policies, procedures and guidelines in promoting equality and valuing diversity.